CertifaiAI/classifai/readme.md

 </center>

 - [Stay tune with these features coming up below]
-  - **AI in the Loop** - Deep Learning assistant for labelling task to reclaim valuable time for meaningful ML/DL tasks.
+  - **AI in the Loop** - Deep Learning assistant for labelling task to reclaim valuable time for meaningful ML/DL tasks. \
+  - Support labelling of more data types in demand - video, tabular and voice data
   - Data management